superyaooo/springboot_learn/RestAPI/readme.md

 The current setup of <em>build.gradle</em> takes care of node.js tools and webpack automatically upon a gradle build.
 Node_modules and bundle.js are automatically generated.
 There is no need to manually install node, npm or webpack.

-* Somehow there is a webpack install error during gradle build on a Windows machine.
-I haven't found a fix for it yet.
-The build.gradle works perfectly on a Mac.
+* When run on a Windows machine, if webpack install error occurs during gradle build, use "on Windows" script under webpack task in build.gradle